Discovering Daruanak Island, Camsur

 Some greens can be seen at a closer look though it still is 95% barren.

-Our boat captain decided to show us first the area where we can dock and climb the stony island, as you may have noticed is another group of tourist that came.
+Our boat captain decided to show us first, the area where we can dock and climb the stony island.

 Poloy the boat assistant trying to pull and anchor our colourful boat in the less stony part of the island.
 It’s a good thing the water was calm , it became easy for him to accomplish his task and for us to get-off.